p145085/MMM-MyVideoPlayer/README.md

 # MMM-MyVideoPlayer
 Play gif, webm and mp4 files on your MagicMirror.
+(Audio included.)

 config.js
 ```